apache/nifi-minifi-cpp/Windows.md

 Examples:
  - 32-bit build with kafka, disabling tests, enabling MSI creation: `win_build_vs.bat build32 /T /K /P`
- - 64-bit build with JNI, with debug symbols: `win_build_vs.bat build64 /64 /J /D`
+ - 64-bit build with PDH, with debug symbols: `win_build_vs.bat build64 /64 /D /PDH`

 `win_build_vs.bat` requires a Visual Studio 2022 build environment to be set up.
 Use the `x86 Native Tools Command Prompt for VS 2022`, or the `x64 Native Tools Command Prompt for VS 2022` for 32-bit and 64-bit builds respectively.